haveno-dex/haveno/README.md

 Haveno is the Esperanto word for "Harbor".
 The project is stewarded by a core Team, currently formed by 2 people: ErCiccione and Woodser.
 See the [FAQ in the wiki](https://github.com/haveno-dex/haveno/wiki/FAQ) for more information about the project.

+Haveno is still work in progress.
+There are no binaries available at this stage.
+If you want to test Haveno you have to compile it first (see [Running a local Haveno test network](#running-a-local-haveno-test-network)).

 ## Status of the project

 At the moment Haveno is only a Proof of Concept.
 It's already possible to initiate crypto <-> XMR and fiat <-> XMR trades, but the platform still needs a lot of work before being available for public use.